Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 Mindfulness is a habit that has to be developed over time, but it's completely opposite our typical disposition.
 We're used to rushing through our day, heads down and always pushing forward to the next meeting or one on one.
 Those habits make shifting to a more self-aware state pretty difficult.

-When you sit down to meditate, it's to meditate and do nothing else.
+Keep in mind: when you sit down to meditate, it's to meditate and do nothing else.
 You're not in a meeting, you're not responding to your team on Slack, you're just here being fully with your own thoughts.

-And the cool part is even a few minutes is enough to have a positive effect.
+Even a few minutes is enough to have a positive effect.
 In fact, just 15 minutes of meditation has been shown to have the same effect as a full day of vacation for mood and relaxation, according to one study in the Journal of Positive Psychology.

-How to practice mindfulness meditation
+How you can practice mindfulness meditation

-With this kind of focused practice, none of your typical habits– to jump on your smartphone or rush around– can get in the way.
 In fact, noticing when those behaviors come to mind while you're sitting– cycling through your worries or stressors, the impulse to dart to the next thing– become the very focus of your practice.

 As for when and where, you can meditate whenever (and wherever) you find the time.
 However, it's best if you can get it in shortly after you wake up.
 By doing so, you can start your day from that state of focused awareness.